M4cna/Team-Creation/README.md

 3-) Random Ball Selection: Randomly choose which team starts with the ball.

-4-) Shuffle Teams: Shuffle all players and distribute them equally into two teams.
+4-) Shuffle Teams: Shuffle all players and distribute them equally into two teams. ( Please enter a value that is a multiple of 2 )

 How It Works: